-Red Apple Pie Recipe made with red-fleshed apples.
+Make classic apple pie with a rich buttery crust and red-fleshed apples.
 The vibrant crimson color of the apples takes traditional apple pie to a whole other level

 The secret ingredient you’ll need for red apple pie is the apples themselves.
 Red fleshed apples have been around for decades and have been naturally bred to have red interiors.
 Sometimes they’re all red but more often than not they’ll be a pretty blend of red, pink, and white.
 That’s the case with my Red Love apples.